wp-plugins/masonry-post-gallery/readme.txt

 = 0.1b =
 * The initial version is released.
 This is a testing beta, so there will be revisions, and some features may not work as planned.

+= 0.11b =
+* Incompletely implemented post_order and post_orderby parameters fixed
+* Default max_width and max_height parameters changed to "none"
+* Default horizontal_spacing and vertical_spacing set to 0
+* Minor correction made to the parameters section of the readme.txt to reflect these changes
+* Minor correction made to the parameters section of the readme.txt to fix incorrect parameter options
+* Additional information added to the parameters section of the readme.txt to clarify the behaviour of the vertical and horizontal spacing

+= 0.15b =
+* Added upscaling feature.
+Now images that are shorter or narrower than a specified width or height can be upscaled until they reach the specified size.
+The image thumbnail quality will be increased until it reaches the largest size available, reaches the largest size specified under the max_upscale_size parameter, or reaches or exceeds the max_height or max_width parameters.
+* Removed support for percentages in the max_height and max_width fields
+* Updates readme.txt to include new features
+* Added padding to the top of the loading box

+= 0.2b =
+* Updated upscaling feature.
+Now has the option to independently set max_height and max_width for upscaled objects.
+* Made MPG more functional in the absence of JavaScript.
+* Added to option to specify a grid layout that will take effect when JavaScript is disabled
+* Updated readme.txt to recognize these changes

 == Dependencies ==